couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 This section provides reference material about querying and working with views and design documents from the perspective of the Java client.
 If you want to get started quickly, check out the tutorial first.
 Also, the server documentation provides good information about how views work in general and their characteristics.

 ### Introduction
 Let's first discuss how the client interacts with the server in terms of views.
 While not mandatory, it is always good to get a general idea about how the underlying codebase works.
 Because a view result potentially contains many rows, the client cannot pinpoint a single node to ask for the result (which is different than key-based operations).
 So instead of asking a single node for a specific document, the client asks one node in the cluster for the complete result.
 The server node temporarily acts as the broker for the view query and aggregates the results from all nodes in the cluster.
 It then returns the combined result to the client.
 All communication is done over HTTP port 8092.
-If you are using views, you need to make sure this port is reachable (in addition to ports 11210 and 8091).
+You need to make sure this port is reachable (in addition to [other ports](http://docs.couchbase.com/couchbase-manual-2.2/#network-ports)).

 In the current implementation, the SDK uses the Apache **httpcore** library to perform the actual HTTP requests (and collect responses).
 This is done over Java NIO, which is very efficient compared to traditional, blocking IO.
 By default, two threads are created for view handling when you instantiate a new `CouchbaseClient` object.
 The first one is for the IO Reactor, which is basically the orchestrator, and then a worker thread  that does the actual work of listening on the NIO selectors is launched.
 These settings can be tuned, but the defaults are suitable to get started.